c6o/docs/content/guides/development-profiles-with-mount.md

 ### Appending More

 Commands can be added by running another command and saving to the same profile with a "save-profile-mode" flag with the value "append".
-Other values for this falg are 'create' amd 'replace'.
+Other values for this flag are 'create' and 'replace'.

 ```bash
 ➜  czctl service intercept sample-project-core -l 3010 -n sample-project --save-profile dev-profile.yaml --save-profile-mode append